 Theatres at Risk Assessment Criteria

-Theatres Trust maintains a watching brief on theatres across the UK throughout the year and updates the Theatres at Risk Register in January each year.
+Theatres Trust maintains a watching brief on theatres across the UK throughout the year and updates the Theatres at Risk Register annually.
 This explains how we assess the theatres and what the scores mean.

 Theatres are assessed based on three criteria – Community Value, Star Rating and Risk Factor.
 Buildings are scored between 0 and 3 in each category, which are added together to give a total score.
 A minimum total score of 4 is needed to be included on the register and must not score zero in any category.